Gluten free ginger spiced cake

 Recipe notes and suggestions:

-As dark chocolate works really well with ginger, a nice thick ganache coating or rich hot chocolate sauce would compliment this cake fabulously.
-I also think it would be nice when left plain, to serve it warm with trickle of maple syrup and a generous scoop of good *vanilla ice cream.
+Dark chocolate works really well with ginger, and I feel a nice thick ganache coating or rich hot chocolate sauce would compliment this cake fabulously.
+A nice thick slice would also be VERY yummy served warm with a trickle of maple syrup and a generous scoop of good *vanilla ice cream.

 Should you choose to leave the cake plain and skip the icing.
-You may instead fancy scattering some muscovado or demerara sugar over the cake batter before you bake it.
+You may instead fancy scattering Demerara sugar over the top of the cake before you bake it.
 This will result in a lovely sweet crunchy topping.

-For a richer cake you can go half and half with dark and light muscovado sugar rather than using all light.
-I’ve tried this and it was lovely!
+For a richer cake, try using half half dark and half light muscovado sugar, rather than using all light.
+I’ve made the cake this way a few times and it’s delicious.

-Left plain, this spiced cake is gorgeous when thickly sliced and spread with a little salted butter.
+Whilst I have offered few suggestions, this ginger spiced cake is gorgeous just as it comes or sliced and spread with salted butter.

 Thanks so much for checking out this gluten free ginger spiced cake recipe.
-If ginger is your thing you may fancy giving my grandma’s ginger biscuits a go…they’re VERY nice!
+If ginger is your thing you may fancy giving my grandma’s ginger biscuits a go.
+They’re excellent and one of the most popular recipes I have on my blog.
+Thanks Grandma xx

 For now,